CanonicalLtd/maas-docs/src/en/installconfig-package-install.md

 While MAAS is available in the normal Ubuntu archives, the available packages may be lagging behind non-archive, but still stable, versions.
-To install a newer stable version the follosing PPA can be used:
+To install a newer stable version the following PPA can be used:

 - [ppa:maas/stable](https://launchpad.net/~maas/+archive/ubuntu/stable)